In-patient luxury rehab center in Thailand

 Cognitive-behavioral therapy (CBT) is a type of talk therapy that helps patients manage problems by changing their thinking and behavior patterns.
 During CBT therapy sessions, a therapist helps the patient become aware of negative or inaccurate thinking.
 As a result, a patient views challenging situations more clearly and is able to respond to them in a healthier manner.

 Through CBT, patients with hallucinogen addiction learn to identify triggers that “urge” them to use these drugs.
-Once they do that, patients can avoid or reduce exposure to those situations or negative stimuli.
+Once they do that, patients are able to avoid or reduce exposure to those situations or negative stimuli.

 Scientific evidence confirms the effectiveness of CBT in the treatment of substance use disorders.
-One meta-analysis revealed that cognitive-behavioral therapy is more effective than no treatment and minimal treatment in the management of SUDs.
+For instance, a 2017 meta-analysis by Kathleen M. Carroll and Brian D. Kiluk published in the Psychology of Addictive Behaviors revealed that cognitive-behavioral therapy is more effective than no treatment and minimal treatment in the management of SUDs.

-Studies show one of the most significant principles of CBT is that addictive substances serve as powerful reinforcers of behavior.
+Furthermore, a 2010 study titled, “Cognitive-Behavioral Therapy for Substance Use Disorders” published in the Psychiatric Clinics of North America stated that one of the most significant principles of CBT is that addictive chemicals act as potent reinforcements of behavior.
 Eventually, the positive and negative reinforcing effects become linked to various external and internal stimuli.

 For that reason, therapists use several CBT approaches to empower patients with hallucinogens addiction on their road to successful recovery.
 Common CBT approaches include acceptance and commitment therapy (ACT), dialectical behavioral therapy (DBT), functional analytic psychotherapy, and mindfulness-based cognitive therapy.

-It’s useful to keep in mind that the human experience of cognition is comprised of our thoughts, perceptions, understandings, and emotions.
+It’s useful to keep in mind that the human experience of cognition consists of our thoughts, perceptions, understandings, and emotions.
 A therapist doesn’t just observe or control a patient’s behaviors.
 Instead, they focus on what’s going on in a patient’s mind and how their cognition-related experiences influence behaviors.

 2. Motivational interviewing (MI)